You are here:

 Coal Sector: Driving Economic Growth

-Among Indonesia's mineral riches, the coal sector shines brightly, serving both local energy needs and driving export revenues.
+Among Indonesia's energy commodities, the coal sector shines brightly, serving both local energy needs and driving export revenues.
 In 2023, the country achieved a record-high coal production of 775.2 million tons, surpassing the target of 694.5 million tons.
 This trend has been increasing steadily, with figures of 564 million tons in 2020, 614 million tons in 2021, and 687 million tons in 2022.

 Domestic coal utilization is projected to reach 213 million tons in 2023, exceeding the target of 177 million tons.
 Despite lower prices in 2023 compared to 2022, coal prices remained relatively stable.
 Factors contributing to the record production include revised work plans, increased budgets, and rising international demand.

 Some challenges faced by the industry include rising mining costs and the strengthening US dollar.
 Amidst an energy transition, some coal mining companies are diversifying into new ventures such as hydropower, electric vehicles, and nickel smelters.
-Projections suggest continued growth in coal production until around 2035, followed by a gradual decline as the country transitions to net zero emissions.
+Projections indicate that Indonesia's coal, one of its primary energy commodities, will see continued growth until around 2035.

 China and India are expected to boost Indonesia's coal production in 2024, potentially surpassing the target of 710 million tons.
 However, coal exports may dip in 2024 due to moderate global demand and oversupply in the market.
 Despite a decline in export value, Indonesia still shipped 550 million tons of coal in 2023.